 The modern dietary advice fed to us by the establishment is unhealthy and must be rejected, argues Tim Noakes, a South African scientist and an emeritus professor in the Division of Exercise Science and Sports Medicine at the University Of Cape Town.

-Tim joined me for another conversation about all of the aforementioned, this time touching on the differences between “no carb” and “low carb”, fat storage, supplements, ketosis, glucose, and statins.
+Tim joined me for a conversation about all of the aforementioned, touching on the differences between “no carb” and “low carb”, fat storage, supplements, ketosis, glucose, and statins.